• Shows

 Although Louise Bourgeois’s ten-meter-tall bronze-and-steel spider sculpture, Maman (1998), has long graced the Roppongi Hills development in which the Mori Art Museum is located, the late French American artist’s work has not been formally exhibited in Japan for decades.
 Showcasing 106 of her surreal, seminal works is the major retrospective “I have been to hell and back.
 And let me tell you, it was wonderful,” marking her largest exhibition in the country to date and her first since 1997.

 Still from REIJI SAITO‘s and EI ARAKAWA-NASH’s Modele (Otsuka Museum of Art, Tokushima, Japan), 2024, filmed performance at the Otsuka Museum of Art in Tokushima, Japan.
-Courtesy the artists and the National Arts Center, Tokyo.
+Courtesy the artists and the National Art Center, Tokyo.

 Oct 30–Dec 16